packettide/bree/extend.md

 ### An Example

-Please refer to the Colorpicker field type as an example of how to create and register your custom field type.
+Please refer to the [Colorpicker field package](https://github.com/packettide/bree-colorpicker) as an example of how to create and register your own field type.